DerpyTheDerp1/yuga/.github/PULL_REQUEST_TEMPLATE.md

     -[ ] This PR adds resources to the database
   - [ ] This PR changes the package.json explictely

+- [ ] This PR does not affect the bot whatsoever, and only affects visible github stuff

 **Do you agree that your PR can be changed as needed, when needed?**